BigBIueWhale/deep_intent_search/README.md

 ## Future Research

-😱 Running the tool is very expensive and slow (tested with GPT-5-nano).
-Estimated price $3.65 for every search pass on the 7 books of Harry Potter- and that's not including the `semantic_splitter.py` step.
+😱 Running the tool is very expensive and slow.
+Estimated price $3.65 (GPT-5-nano pricing) for every search pass on the 7 books of Harry Potter- and that's not including the `semantic_splitter.py` step.

 Given that, future project goals could be-
 - Generate an extremely high-quality dataset of search results, will require generating synthetic intent-oriented search queries.
 Even if the synthetic intent-oriented search queries aren't extremely high-quality, the search results are the outcome of so much processing power `ThinkingConfig(thinking_budget=-1)` that the generated dataset will contain concentrated intelligence traces.